Japskua/cloud_services_and_infra_2025/session_1/readme.md

 3. Running a sample container locally
 4. Creating a simple Docker Compose setup
 5. Basic Traefik setup for reverse proxying
+6. Setting the HTTPS localhost certificate for Traefik

     Project Task: Teams set up their initial repo and infrastructure.